GEYER’S ONION

 RANGE: AZ, CO, ID, MT, NM, NV, SD, TX, UT, WA, WY.

-SIMILAR SPECIES: 2 varieties: var. geyeri, widespread, flowers do not form bulbils; var. tenerum, mostly subalpine zone, flowers form bulblils.
+SIMILAR SPECIES: 2 varieties: var. geyeri, widespread, flowers do not form bulbils; var. tenerum, mostly subalpine zone, flowers form bulbils.
 Nodding Onion, A. cernuum, also in mountainous habitats, has nodding clusters of flowers.
 12 species of onions in NM, many difficult to distinguish without bulb details.

 NM COUNTIES: Statewide in mid- to high-elevation, moist habitats except Boothill and eastern plains counties.